SpineEventEngine/config/scripts/publish-documentation/README.md

     ```
 #### Edge cases

-- If any of the passed releases already has Dokka documentation published to the `gh-pages` branch,
+- If any of the passed tags already has Dokka documentation published to the `gh-pages` branch, the
-  the script will overwrite some release files.
-The amount of overwritten files depends on how much the
+  script tries to overwrite it if there are changes in the tool output.
+The presence of changes
-  Dokka configuration used for the script has changed since the last publication.
-If the amount of
+  depends on how much the Dokka configuration has changed since the last publication.
+If the output
-  changed release files is zero, then a commit is not made.
-Everything described applies to the releases
+  matches the published one, a commit is not made.
-  passed with an asterisk.

-- If no releases were passed with an asterisk, they all are published as 'secondary' in the `v` directory.
+- If no tags are marked 'primary', they all are considered 'secondary' and processed accordingly.

-- If multiple releases are followed with an asterisk, then the last in the list marked with an asterisk
-  ends up being the 'primary' release.
+- If multiple tags are marked 'primary', then the last marked in the list ends up being 'primary'.
+  Therefore, all others are 'secondary'.

 ### OS details

 The script was developed under and for the macOS.
 It should not have problems working on a Linux
 distribution.
 However, it was not meant and tested to do so.